 Using a digital service or app is a good option for many people because you can make a personalized and state-specific will, potentially for $150 or less, without necessarily having to research your state’s laws.
 Just make sure any service you use has been vetted by attorneys so that you know it will create valid wills.

-The Policygenius app offers attorney-approved tools, step-by-step guidance, and creating a will costs just $120.
-Download the app now to create your will.
+Policygenius offers attorney-approved tools, step-by-step guidance, and creating a will costs just $120.
+Create your will now.